aliceSmartCastle/Qt6/README.md

 ## spinboxDemo.py
  simple watch the pH-value and its reference life thing widget
 ##  TheUSAFes.py
- simple find the the USA holiday name and sate widget
+ simple find the the all USA holiday name and date widget